 Victory conditions add to the asymmetrical nature of the game.
 Vikings must control 14 territories and the English must force Vikings off their island completely.
 If the Treaty of Wedmore is signed, the threshold for victory is 9 territories held by the Vikings.
-If they hold less than that, Englishmen win.
+If they hold less than that, the Englishmen win.

 - Asymmetric gameplay is felt all across the game.

 - Historical accuracy.

 Who should buy 878 Vikings?